Kino Awazé logo

 Vitamin C Rich

-Our sun-dried red chilies are loaded with vitamin C, delivering immune support and radiant skin health with every spoonful.
+Sun-dried red chilies deliver immune support and radiant skin health with every spoonful.

 🔥